mocobeta/blog/content/_index.md

 lang = 'en'
 +++

-Hi there 👋, I am a software engineer who loves search and coding.
+Hi there 👋, I am a software engineer who loves search (engines) and coding.